Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 We established a connection to the Pyth price feed on Solana using the JavaScript Pyth client and discussed the three main ideas behind the streaming of prices: Aggregate price, confidence interval and the exponent used to convert price data from fixed-point to floating point.

-Take a few minutes to learn more about how Pyth's [account structure](https://docs.pyth.network/how-pyth-works/account-structure) & [price aggregation](https://docs.pyth.network/how-pyth-works/price-aggregation) work on the official documentation.
+Take a few minutes to learn more about how Pyth's [account structure](https://docs.pyth.network/how-pyth-works/account-structure) & [price aggregation](https://docs.pyth.network/how-pyth-works/price-aggregation) work by reviewing the official documentation.